sequenceiq/yarn-monitoring/README.md

 yarn-monitoring
 ===============

 Repisitory to monitor Hadoop YARN with R and generate metrics/charts.
+Complementary to Apache Ambari - monitors the MR jobs.